Everyone has a story to tell.

 - Persepolis – Based on Marjane Satrapi’s autobiographical graphic novel, this anime-style movie tells the story of Satrapi’s childhood through early-adult years in Iran during and after the Islamic Revolution.

 - Erin Brockovich – We had mixed votes on this one.
-Dan hates it; Chris loves it; I’m in the middle.
+Kaitlyn hates it; Chris loves it; I’m in the middle.
 Brockovich is an American legal clerk and environmental activist, who, despite having no formal education in law, built a famous case against a utility company that’s depicted in this movie.

 - Young Mr. Lincoln and Lincoln – Yes, these are both about Abraham Lincoln – the first from 1939 and the second from 2012.